Saharsh-H/Python_Project_Team_1/README.md

 **4. Saharsh S Hiremath:** Worked on the login page and the README.md file.

-**5. Rihan Sourabh Doshi:** Worked on the view package window and created the entire database to store the data and packages.
+**5. Rihan Sourabh Doshi:** Worked on the entire backend including view package window and created the entire database to store the data and packages.